-Draw your own light/shadow map how we need it.
-To do this, you can use Screen/Multiply layers and work with Brush Tool (B), but I do not need much change the contrast of the image, so I just use one “Overlay-neutral” layer.
-Hold Opt/Alt and click on “Create a new layer” icon.
-In window that appear, set Mode: Overlay, checked “Fill with Overlay-neutral color (50% gray)”.
-Use Dodge Tool (O) and Burn Tool (O) to create shadow and light.
-Set the settings to each tool like shown in the image below.
+Draw your own light/shadow map on how we need it.
+To do this, you can use Screen/Multiply layers and work with Brush Tool (B), but I do not need much change in the contrast of the image, so I just use one "Overlay-neutral" layer.
+Hold Opt/Alt and click on the "Create a new layer" icon.
+In the window that appears, set Mode: Overlay and checkmark "Fill with Overlay-neutral color (50% gray)".
+Use the Dodge Tool (O) and Burn Tool (O) to create shadow and light.
+Set the settings for each tool like shown in the image below.
 Try to darken highlights on left leaves and lighten very dark parts of the image.
-On image below red shows the shadows, cyan – where must be a light.
+On the image below red shows the shadows, cyan - where must be light.

 When I finished with the background, I added a lilies image (818382_82358191) in a working document slightly increasing its size and flip it horizontally.
 Try to find a harmonious arrangement of plants and the prospects for the overall composition.
 Do not be afraid to add details (as this image).
 This diversity of backgrounds and create a harmonious composition.

 Add a layer mask ("Add Layer Mask" button in the layers panel or Layer > Layer Mask > Reveal All) to this image and with black color brushed all cut and unnecessary parts.
 Try to mix these images on a layer mask by reducing brush "Opacity".